Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Wasting the promotional offer time period.
 With a balance transfer or purchase rate offer, the promotional period (such as 12 months) will begin as soon as you apply for the card, rather than when you make the transfer for your first purchase.
 To avoid wasting the valuable offer, make sure you start consolidating your debt or paying off your purchases as soon as possible to take advantage of the full offer.

-- Not looking at the ongoing features of the card.
+- Ignoring the standard features of the card.
 While introductory offers can give you short-term benefits, the standard features of a credit card determine its ongoing value.
-Always check these features before you apply for a credit card to decide if it’s worth it for you.
+Always check these features before you apply for a credit card to decide if it will still be worth it for you.

-- Not checking the end date of the offer.
+- Ignoring the end date of the offer.
 To get a specific credit card offer, you must apply before the end of the promotional period.
 Regularly comparing credit cards can help you stay up-to-date with all the offers available when you’re considering a new card.

 - Not using the card after the introductory period.
 If you decide you don’t want the card you applied for after getting an introductory offer, you could end up paying more credit card fees and adding to your debt.
 Make sure you consider this before you apply, choose an appropriate card, or cancel the account if you no longer want to use it.